Azizstar1992/CodeReviews.Console.CodingTracker/README.md

 # This is a Coding Tracking Application

-## You have menu choices for viewing your monthly reports
+Menu choices for viewing monthly reports

-A scroll based menu option with timer capablities. to access stop watch, its the first choice of add session. you have the capability to update and delete past and future entries
+View monthly report — scroll to a month with data to generate a report.
+View sessions — scroll to the month you have data in and see the list of inputs.
+Add session — use a stopwatch with a live console timer, or manually add a session by entering start and end times.
+Update session — scroll to the month, select an ID, and enter the updated times.
+Delete session — find entries by year and month, then select an ID to delete the input.